stillonearth/bevy_dice/README.md

 # bevy_dice

 Physics-based dice rolls for bevy.
 This is a work in progress.
-You can you this plugin yo build tabletop games.
+You can you this plugin to build tabletop games.

 https://user-images.githubusercontent.com/97428129/194198974-239a14d2-0056-45c0-982f-06f9604cc5d1.mp4